kleinfreund/kleinfreund.de/src/pages/about.md

 ---
 title: About
-description: "Front-end developer from Eindhoven, the Netherlands.
-Proficient in HTML, CSS and JavaScript."
+description: "Front-end developer living in the Netherlands.
+Proficient in HTML, CSS, and JavaScript."
 date: 2018-08-22
 ---
 Hey, I’m Philipp.

-I’m a front-end developer from Eindhoven, the Netherlands.
+I’m a front-end developer.

 <p class="marginalia">
   <img src="/img/me.jpg" alt ="Portrait of the author" style="position: absolute;">
 </p>

-I just started my first job as a front-end developer at Sendcloud.

-I primarily write HTML, CSS, and JavaScript with a focus on accessibility.
+I primarily write HTML, CSS, and JavaScript with a focus on accessibility and user interactions.
 Find more details in my [CV](/cv).

 On the web: